+Looking for the best natural mattress?
 You spend 7 to 9 hours sleeping on your mattress.
 So buying a new one is a seriously big decision.
 Sure, COMFORT is important.
 Always has been: you don’t want a new mattress that leaves you sore and tired when you wake up.
 But people increasingly look for a mattress that is HEALTHY too.
 Just as people want to eat more natural foods and wear more natural fibers, they also want a mattress made with natural materials.
 But this non-regulated market means you need to be a savvy shopper.
 Let’s find out what you need to know so you don’t get conned.

-When John and I went shopping for our new healthier mattress, we were confused and overwhelmed too.
+When we went shopping for our new healthier mattress, we were confused and overwhelmed too.
 We found out that some materials were more natural than others.
 We found out that true natural mattresses were more expensive than normal mattresses.
 When you have finished reading this Guide, you will be a savvy shopper, armed with the practical information you need to get out there and buy the right natural mattress for your needs and your dollar.

-Interested in this topic but don’t have much time?
+Seeking the best natural mattress but don’t have much time?
 Click on the topics that interest you the most from the list below to help you speed read through this article.
 Alternatively, take the slow boat: grab a green tea and maybe a small handful of goji berries) and enjoy the revelation behind so-called natural mattresses.

 Getting the Terminology Right